 Can I switch advisors?

 In most cases, you can.
-UST students should contact the University Studies Program at 831-4555 to ask to be assigned a different advisor.
-You can also stop in at 150 S. College Ave. to make your request.
+UST students can email their request to Karen Seymour at email@example.com or you can also stop in at 150 S. College Ave. to make your request.

 When should I see my advisor?